A Statement About GCG's Response to COVID-19 Learn More

 The sunflowers in front of Green City Growers’ Somerville office are bright and in bloom, stretching high above the rest of the garden.
 With their soaring stalks and bright yellow petals, sunflowers bring color to almost any plot of land.
-But, sunflowers can do more than just add aesthetic appeal; in fact, sunflowers are an entirely edible plant.
+However, sunflowers can do more than just add aesthetic appeal; in fact, they are an entirely edible plant.

 From root to leaf, sprout to stalk, you can use your sunflowers to make everything from salads to sunflower tea.
 Before chowing down, though, make sure the sunflower you’re about to enjoy has been grown organically, without pesticides, or any other toxic substances that might not be so kitchen-friendly.

 Once you’ve confirmed your plant is safe to eat, there are plenty of ways to make the most of your sunflower.
 With a little creativity, you can use all of the following parts of the plant:

 The roots of the sunchoke, a species of sunflower also called “Jerusalem artichoke” or “sunroot,” can be roasted, sliced thin and fried, shredded into slaw, steamed, mashed with potatoes, marinated, or even chopped raw and added into salads.
 Green City Growers regularly plants sunchokes at our production sites such as Whole Foods and Fenway Farms .

 Once hailed as a salad’s “secret weapon” by The New York Times , sunflower shoots can be used in the same way you might use alfalfa or soybean sprouts.
 Sunflower sprouts have a taste somewhat similar to sunflower seeds—a slight nuttiness but with more of a fresh, plant-like flavor—that adds an unexpected element to salads and sandwiches.